OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Remarks

 This also applies to lists displayed on a screen.
-For example if you iterate a query once and then display it in a table records, your query will be copied into memory.
+For example if you iterate a query once and then display it in a table records, your query is copied into memory.
 This happens because the rendering of the table records iterates through the query results again.

 ## Minimize the number of executed queries

 ### Description

 Minimize the number of executed queries.
-Often it is possible to fetch all necessary data in a single query execution instead of multiple ones.
+Often, it's possible to fetch all necessary data in a single query execution instead of multiple ones.

 ### Solution